-By the so-called Dosage (Fülldosage = sugar and yeast) consciously in a fermented already fermented fermented second fermentation in the bottle in the production of sparkling wine.
-A bottle fermentation is at one champagne Mandatory under state law, with other sparkling wines, the second fermentation but also in the tank by means Méthode charmat be done.
-Flaschenvergorene sparkling wines are on the label declared by EU-standardized designations. these are Méthode champenoise (only for champagne), or Méthode classique (also Méthode traditionnelle), which is also allowed in the national language.
-In the absence of the label is to assume that the sparkling wine was not produced by the classical method.
+By adding the Dosage (Filling dose = sugar and yeast) in the bottle basic wine a second fermentation is initiated.
+The second alcoholic fermentation of this wine is the sugar in alcohol and carbonic acid converted, converted, which increases the carbon dioxide pressure in this bottle enormously.
+There are also more ester and higher quality alcohols that positively influence the taste of the wine.
+Bottle fermentation is with one champagne mandatory by law, with other sparkling wines the second can fermentation but also in the tank Méthode charmat be done.
+Flaschenvergorene sparkling wines are on the label declared using EU-standardized designations. these are Méthode champenoise (only for champagne), or Method classique (also Méthode traditionnelle), which is also permitted in the national language.
+If the label is missing, it can be assumed that the sparkling wine was not produced using the classic method.

 Unwanted bottle fermentation or secondary fermentation Still wine can be considered alcoholic fermentation or malolactic fermentation (BSA) occur.
 A prerequisite for this is sufficient residual sugar and presence of bacteria or yeasts which can multiply there due to the warm ambient temperature.
 With a high content of alcohol or sulfur the process is inhibited.
 The causes are mostly inadequate hygiene and / or a problem with the filtration, In alcoholic fermentation, the must taste can often be clearly identified, in malolactic fermentation lactic notes of milk or cheese.
 This is clearly visible opacities or veil.
 The relatively high content of carbon dioxide In extreme cases, the bottle can explode.
 When opening the bottle, this is noticeable by a clear noise (a "pop"), which is unusual for a still wine.
 Post-fermentation is definitely a feared, unacceptable one wine faults,